The $$aggregation binding parameter at sap.ui.model.odata.v4.ODataModel#bindList holds the information needed for data aggregation. It may be

 /sap/opu/odata4/IWBEP/TEA/default/IWBEP/TEA_BUSI/0001/EMPLOYEES?$apply=orderby(AGE)/com.sap.vocabularies.Hierarchy.v1.TopLevels(HierarchyNodes=$root/EMPLOYEES,HierarchyQualifier='OrgChart',NodeProperty='ID',Levels=2)&$select=AGE,DescendantCount,DistanceFromRoot,DrillState,ID,MANAGER_ID,Name&$count=true&$skip=0&$top=115

-).
-The list binding's path would be "/EMPLOYEES
+$orderby).
+The list binding's path would be "/EMPLOYEES", and $$aggregation

 each time when scrolling, but of course again after a (side-effects) refresh).
 It includes any custom query options as well as